-Neighbors recall final moments of fatal Queens fire
+Queens fire victims identified, remembered by friends, neighbors - amNewYork

 Gordon said he was coming home from church when he saw Matthews on the roof.

-“He we running back and forth on the roof,” he said, adding that he was was yelling, “Help, help, help, help.”
+“He was running back and forth on the roof,” he said, adding that he was yelling, “Help, help, help, help.”

 Matthews finally jumped down from the roof, Gordon said, but it was too late to save any of the others.